 This being the British Championships, the nation’s best team is also in town.
-Currently ranked fifth in the world, next January GB One will carry Britain’s hopes to Sochi for the 2014 Winter Olympics.
-Today they have to contend with us.
-Watching them warm-up is something like watching the start of the 2000 Guineas; something like an eruption, followed by a rush as though the gates of hell have opened.
+Currently ranked fifth in the world, next January GB One will carry Britain’s hopes to Sochi for the 2014 Winter Olympics where they will compete against the world’s best from Russia, Canada and the USA.
+Today, they have to contend with us.
+Watching the Olympians warm-up is a bit like watching the start of the 2000 Guineas – there’s something like an eruption, followed by a rush as though the gates of hell have opened.
 On the world stage they are renowned as some of the sport’s fastest starters, but just in case they were suffering from nerves, I give them a confidence boost by nervously warming-up nearby in my lycra race suit.

 It strikes me as fairly obscene that we are in a medal position with so little training and only one run to go, but now that we’re there, I’m determined not to let it slip.
 I’ve never trained for any sport as hard as I have for this and it’s unlikely I’ll compete in a British Championship in any discipline ever again.
 So when the last run comes and Lee tells us, just as John Candy told his Jamaicans, that he wants a sub six-second start, that’s what I want to give him.